-- 1. Attach the "bonding jumper wire" to the vehicle to be fueled to help lessen any potential static discharge that may occur during the fueling process. - 2.
-Remove the cap on the vehicle being serviced. - 3.
-Place the nozzle for the Fueling Station in the fuel fill of the vehicle being serviced. - 4.
+- 1. Turn on the master fuel pump switch, which is located inside the garage area and is labeled accordingly. - 2.
+Attach the "bonding jumper wire" (if equipped) to the vehicle to be fueled to help lessen any potential static discharge that may occur during the fueling process. - 3.
+Remove the cap on the vehicle being serviced. - 4.
+Place the nozzle for the Fuel Station in the fuel fill area of the vehicle being serviced. - 5.
 Turn on the fuel pump.
-The switch for the fuel pump is located inside the garage area and is labeled accordingly.

-5. Dispense the desired amount of fuel into the vehicle being serviced.
+The switch for the fuel pump is located on the compartment door on the fuel panel. - 6.
+Dispense the desired amount of fuel into the vehicle being serviced.

-Never leave a fueling vehicle unattended as the system will not shut off automatically when it is full.
+Never leave a fueling vehicle unattended, as the system will not shut off automatically when it is full.